 We report proof generation time, verification time, and proof size for the hash relation \mathcal{R}{VH} from (6) and for the image editing relations.
-We report generation times for both non-ZK and ZK proof generation.
 We ran our timing experiments on randomly-generated RGB channels on a virtual machine with 131 GB of RAM and 12 CPU cores.
-When considering what is a reasonable amount of time to generate and verify proofs, it is important to remember that proof generation only needs to happen once per photo, while proof verification needs to be performed by every client that accesses the article.
+When considering what is a reasonable amount of time to generate and verify proofs, it is important to remember that proof generation only needs to happen once per photo, while proof verification needs to be performed by every browser that accesses the article.
 This means that while proof generation needs to be fast, proof verification needs to be very fast.
-Given peak memory usage and running time, we estimate that generating a non-ZK proof for the hash relation for a single RGB channel would cost about \$0.41 on AWS per image for VerITAS and \$1.46 for opt-VerITAS, and generating a ZK proof for the hash relation would cost about \$0.82 on AWS per image for VerITAS and \$1.80 for opt-VerITAS.
-Non-ZK proofs for the editing relations would add a maximum of \$0.13 per edit for to the cost, while ZK proofs for the editing relations would add a maximum of \$0.18 per edit to the cost.
+Given peak memory usage and running time, we estimate that generating a proof for the hash relation would cost about \$0.99 on AWS per image for VerITAS and \$2.42 for opt-VerITAS.
+Proofs for the editing relations would add a maximum of \$0.09 per edit to the cost.
 Recall that the polynomial commitment hash method described in Section 4.3 only needs a proof for the editing relation; there is no need to prove the hash relation.